Current status of the OET

 Literal Version

-The OET-LV NT is gratefully adapted from an early version of the forthcoming Verifiable Literal Translation created by the Center for NT Restoration (which we also volunteered for, for a time).
+The OET-LV NT is gratefully adapted from an early version of the forthcoming Verifiable Literal Translation (VLT) created by the Center for NT Restoration (which we also volunteered for, for a time).
 A few books haven’t been properly reordered yet (we try to make the sentences closer to English SVO order), and the SR-GNT/VLT still breaks the Greek text into an excessive number of (shortish) sentences, but the OET-LV NT is perfectly reliable to use.

 Readers’ Version